notY0U/meteoapi/README.md

     SESSION_DRIVER=file
     SESSION_LIFETIME=120

-clone repository
+clone repository;
-!docker must be installed on your machine run commands in your terminal:
+!docker must be installed on your machine;
+run commands in your terminal:

     cd [local repository]